codacy/codacy-tools-last-versions/README.md

     npm install

-When dependencies installation finishes and before running the tool, you need to add a GitHub Token with `read:org` to the environment variables:
+When dependencies installation finishes and before running the tool, you need to add a GitHub Token with `repo` to the environment variables:

     export GITHUB_TOKEN=<YOUR_GITHUB_TOKEN>